Fueled by Curiosity. Human-Centered & Conscientious. Data-Driven Design.

 Research from Baymard Institute related to inventory

-Storyboards were created to help the team get into the mindset of the customer and understand the context surrounding the experience
+Storyboards to help the team get into the mindset of the customer and understand the context surrounding the experience

-Wireframes were used to conceptualize the experience.
-There was a vote to determine the direction we should take for mockups and testing
+Wireframes to conceptualize the experience and voting to determine the direction we should take for mockups and testing

 By the end of workshop 2, we had a general experience direction to test with customers: